tc39/proposal-partial-application/README.md

   one or more parameter bindings in a resulting _partially applied function_.
 - _Non-Ordinal Placeholder Argument_ &mdash; A _placeholder argument_ representing a single unapplied argument. _Non-ordinal placeholder
   arguments_ are implicitly ordered sequentially from left to right.
-  A _non-ordinal placeholder argument_ is denoted by a `?` token that takes up an entire an argument position.
+  A _non-ordinal placeholder argument_ is denoted by a `?` token that takes up an entire argument position.
   Example: `f~(?)`
 - _Ordinal Placeholder Argument_ &mdash; A _placeholder argument_ representing a single unapplied argument with a specified ordinal position in the parameter list of the resulting _partially applied function_.